 Olivut Resources Ltd. (the "Company" or "Olivut") is engaged in the acquisition, exploration and evaluation of mineral properties for the purpose of mining diamonds and other precious and base minerals.
 The Company's shares are listed on the TSX Venture Exchange ("TSXV:OLV").
 The head office is located at 27010 Hwy 16, 14 Mountain Park Properties, Jasper East, Alberta.
-These financial statements were reviewed, approved and authorized for issue by the Board of Directors on March 19, 2024.
+These financial statements were reviewed, approved and authorized for issue by the Board of Directors on September 11, 2024.

 The Company is in the process of exploring properties for mineral resources and has not determined whether the properties contain economically recoverable reserves.
 The business of mining and exploring for minerals involves a high degree of risk and there can be no assurance that current or future exploration programs will result in profitable mining operations.
-The Company's continued existence is dependent upon: the ability of the Company to raise financing, if necessary and/or available, its extensive regional information database, the preservation and confirmation of its interest in the underlying exploration properties, the discovery of economically recoverable reserves, the achievement of profitable operations, the health and well-being of its key employees and consultants and upon the Company's ability to dispose of its interests on an advantageous basis.
+The Company's continued existence is dependent upon: the ability of the Company to raise financing, if necessary and/or available, its extensive regional information database, the preservation and confirmation of its interest in the underlying exploration properties, the discovery of economically recoverable reserves, the achievement of profitable operations, the health and well-being of its key employees and consultants, the continued deferral of some or all of the President and CEO's salary (Note 10) and upon the Company's ability to dispose of its interests on an advantageous basis.
 The outcome of these matters cannot be predicted at this time.
 These financial statements do not include any adjustments to the carrying values and classification of assets and liabilities that would be necessary if the Company were unable to realize its assets or discharge its liabilities in anything other than the ordinary course of operations.
 Such adjustments could be material.